RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 > Do you have a lady friend or family member in your life that you can show this too so you can get an irl help for your mental breakdown

 what mental breakdown?
-I'm doing deconstruction breakdown of the Pluribus Apple TV+ show.
+I'm doing deconstruction breakdown of the Pluribus Apple TV+ *science fiction* story / show.

 Do you think Jesus is real?
 Do you hear Christmas Jesus speaking to you?
 You a big "fan" of Jesus stories?